 As they are today

 Wesley Place is the only one of the original buildings still standing.
 It was sold to a Christian education charity and is now used by the Volunteer Bureau.
-Brookhill and Trinity have been replaced by housing and shops, St. Paul's was used as the site for Carr Fastener Offices and Church Street is now a car park.
+Brookhill and Trinity have been replaced by housing and shops, St. Paul's was used by Carr Fastener but has now been demolished.
+It occupied the garden and car park area between the present Cambridge House and the white cottage.
+Church Street is now a car park.